Background Screening 101: A Basic Guide to Understanding Pre-Employment Vetting

 How do employment history checks work?

 An employment verification check confirms the validity of a candidate’s work history information on their resume.
 It’s not uncommon for job applicants to embellish their work history to make it look more impressive to a prospective employer.
 That might mean tweaking a job title, changing a start or end date, or listing job responsibilities beyond the scope of the position.
-Employment background screening involves contacting previous employers—usually HR staff—and verifying the accuracy of these data points.
+Employment background screening involves contacting previous employers – usually HR staff – and verifying the accuracy of these data points.

 Subsequently, employers don’t typically want to comment on subjective questions, such as character or work ethic.
 Especially if the employer doesn’t have anything good to say about their ex-worker – they don’t want to face a lawsuit and time in court for slandering that person.

 So, instead of asking questions that focus on an employer’s opinions about your applicant, most employment verification checks focus on objective and easily verifiable details.
-These include verifiable employment dates, job titles, duties or responsibilities, and sometimes salary information.
+These include demonstrable employment dates, job titles, duties or responsibilities, and sometimes salary information.
 However, some states outlaw the consideration of past salaries for future compensation.
 Review the law in your area before asking questions about an applicant’s salary.

 How do reference checks work?

-Read on to find out how we can check your candidate’s references.
+Continue reading to find out how we can check your candidate’s references.

 What shows on a civil history check?

 A civil history background check is entirely different from a criminal background check.
-Where the state brings criminal cases against defendants, civil cases instead originate with filings by the alleged victim.
+Where the state brings criminal cases against defendants, civil cases originate with filings by the alleged victim instead.
 For instance, if someone sues their neighbor over a property damage claim, that case becomes part of the civil court history for the plaintiff and the defendant.
 Therefore, a civil background check would turn up information about that case.

 What do education history checks show?

 Like employment history, education history is a resume detail employers may want to verify about their candidates.
 Education verification can be crucial for pre-hiring due diligence, especially in academia or jobs requiring specific degrees or credentials.
-You can check our product page for education history checks to learn more about how they work and why they are essential in the background check process.
+You can browse our product page for education history checks to learn more about how they work and why they are essential in the background check process.

 Your Next Steps